Updated on 2024-12-01 GMT+08:00

 • During the full synchronization, DRS displays the progress overview.
 You can view the synchronization progress of structures, data, and indexes.
 The synchronization progress is displayed based on the number of synchronized objects.
 When the progress reaches 100%, the synchronization is complete.
 The synchronization of data and indexes is relatively slow.

-• During the full synchronization, you can view the synchronization progress of a specific object in the synchronization details.
+• During the full synchronization, you can view the synchronization progress of a specific object and the synchronization details.
 If the number of objects is the same as that of synchronized objects, the synchronization is complete.
 You can view the synchronization progress of each object in detail.
 During incremental synchronization, the progress details are not displayed.
 You can view the consistency status on the Synchronization Comparison tab.

 • During an incremental synchronization, DRS displays the incremental synchronization delay.
 You can determine the synchronization status between the source and destination databases based on the delay.
 If the delay is 0, the source and destination databases are instantaneously consistent, and no new transaction needs to be synchronized.